dungba88/cleaner_robot/README.md

 # demo

-A demonstration can be found in http://jenova.dungba.org/cleaner/showdown (Note: the link is down because I haven't put money into the VPS provider for awhile :) )
+A demonstration can be found in https://jsfiddle.net/961uhtcy/

 The code for the demonstration is placed under `showdown/` folder.
 It will compare the efficiency of different algorithms in randomly generated matrices.